GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 COQC sha512_gen.v
 ```

-It will take several minutes and it should complete without any
+It might take several minutes but it should complete without any
 errors.
 Once it's done, you know you are ready to use Heapser!

 Before continuing, return to the top-level directory with `cd ../..`.